sagemath/trac_to_gh/Issue 666.md

 # Issue 666: add spacing in latex output of matrices for increasing readbility

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/666

 Original creator: pdenapo